datapolitan/Data_Analytics_Classes/Introduction_Open_Source_Mapping_with_QGIS.md

 ###Exercise 4: Calculate the number of bicycle injuries that occur on or near bike paths in NYC
 + Task to Participants
 	+ Calculate the number of bicycle injuries that occur on or near bike paths in NYC using the point shapefile of injury locations and the line shapefile of bike paths in NYC
++ Desired outcomes
+	+ Participants practice

+###Exercise 5: Create a heat map of bicyclist injuries on and off bike paths in your assigned borough
++ Task to Participants
+	+ Working on your own or in groups, create for your assigned borough
+		+ A heat map of bicycle injuries occurring on or near bike paths		+ A heat map of bicycle injuries occurring away from bike paths	+ Prepare to present your (rough) spatial analysis to the class
++ Desired outcomes
 	+